Anglican Church of Kenya

 The Anglican Church of Kenya (ACK) is a province of the Anglican Communion, and it is composed by 41 dioceses.
-The current Leader and Archbishop of Kenya is Jackson Ole Sapit.
-The Anglican Church of Kenya claims nearly 6 million total members.
+The current leader and Archbishop of Kenya is Jackson Ole Sapit.
 According to a study published in the Journal of Anglican Studies and by Cambridge University Press, the ACK claims 5 million adherents, with no official definition of membership, with nearly 2 million officially affiliated members, and between 310,000 - 400,000 active members.
 The church became part of the Province of East Africa in 1960, but Kenya and Tanzania were divided into separate provinces in 1970.